WestDRI/autumnschool22/content/hpc2.md

 {{< /question >}}

 {{< question num=11 >}}
 Try left+right or upper+lower split panes in `tmux`.
 Edit a file in one and run bash commands in the other.
-Trying disconnecting and then reconnecting to the same session.
+Try disconnecting temporarily and then reconnecting to the same session.
 {{< /question >}}

 {{< question num=12 >}}